Sampreett/Supply-Chain-Report/README.md

 **Description:**
 This report provides a comprehensive overview of supply chain performance through key performance indicators (KPIs) and detailed analysis.
 It is designed to offer insights into order fulfillment, service levels, and delivery times.
+Here are the [Project Files](https://github.com/Sampreett/Supply-Chain-Report)

 **Key Features:**